HolosBindQuickButtons

 var function7 = {name: "Test 8", call: "Test8"};

-The name field defines the text to be overlaid over the button and will be loaded when the card is instantiated.
-The call field is the exact name of the JavaScript function to call when the button is pressed.
+field is the exact name of the JavaScript function to call when the button is pressed.
 No arguments or parameters are currently supported in the quick button menu.

 Let's take a moment to talk about loading.
 When developing for Holos, loading is a two-stage process.
 The first one is exactly like you'd expect in a normal web-dev context.
 The browser instance loads your page, the scripts get loaded, etc., but, then, when the browser reports that the page has finished loading, Holos will initialize a post-launch pass.
-This post-launch pass will push a series of initial state variables to the browser instance running your card, registering all of the Holos API callbacks, including a method called HolosInit().
-If it is available, it will be executed.
+This post-launch pass will push a series of initial state variables to the browser instance running your card, registering all of the Holos API callbacks, including a method called HolosInit()

-Our example implements the following HolosInit():
+Our example implements the following HolosInit()

 function HolosInit()